idoleat/concurrency-primer/src/memory_ordering/acq_and_rel.md

 # Acquire and release

-We have just examined the acquire and release operations in the context of the lock example from \secref{lock-example}.<!--FIXME-->
+We have just examined the acquire and release operations in the context of the lock example from [last chapter](/do_we_always_need_seq-cst.html).
 You can think of them as "one-way" barriers: an acquire operation permits other reads and writes to move past it, but only in a \\(before\to after\\) direction.
 A release works the opposite manner, allowing actions to move in an \\(after\to before\\) direction.